ldur/ConsumeRestApi/README.md

 # DI Address Helper Tech Case

+## Task requirements

+1. Implement an addresscheck UI where users can validate their address.
+2. Search the address using the API provided by DI.
+3. Search for multiple addresses.
+4. Show a confirmation in the UI.

 ## Mindset

 1. I don't prioritize design or making it look good.
 I focus on making it work and then add test.